 Fellow in Pharmacology

-Feeling much privileged and honoured to have just joined a vibrant, cosmopolitan and convivial community thriving within such an airy, bold and welcoming premises.
-Of many other things, I really admire the College's long standing role in encouraging and supporting promising young women for higher education and personal development and I look forward to being an active part of this exemplary initiative.
+I feel much privileged and honoured to be a member of this vibrant, cosmopolitan and convivial community thriving within such an airy, bold and welcoming premises.
+Of many other things, I really admire the College's long standing role in encouraging and supporting promising young women for higher education and personal development.

 B.Pharm (DU, Bangladesh)